 The implementation of the NIPAS Act is currently on its 19th year.
 It is implemented originally through DENR Administrative Order No. 25, Series of 1992.
 The said DENR Administrative Order was amended pursuant to DAO 2008-26 dated 24 December 2008.
 This Administrative Order sets the procedures for the establishment, administration, management and development of the System.

 The NIPAS Act identified 202 initial components comprising of proclaimed national parks, game refuge and wildlife sanctuaries, nature reserves, wilderness areas, mangrove reserves, watershed reservations, fish sanctuaries, protected landscapes and seascapes, among others prior to the effectivity of the NIPAS Act.
 The identified initial components of NIPAS cover an approximate area of 2.57 million hectares.
 These areas will be maintained as part of the NIPAS until such time that they are finally assessed as to their suitability for inclusion to the System.
-As of to date, there are two hundred forty (240) protected areas in the Philippines including the initial components of NIPAS.
+As of to date, there are two hundred forty (240) protected areas in the Philippines including the initial components of NIPAS covering 5.45 million hectares.
 Of the 240, one hundred thirteen formally proclaimed by the President under the System covering 3.57 million hectares.
 Seventy (71) out of the 113 are initial components with an area of 2.00 million hectares and forty-two (42) additional areas with an area of 1.57 million hectares.
 Of the 113 proclaimed protected areas, 29 are marine protected areas with a total area of 1.37 million hectares while 84 are terrestrial protected areas covering an area of 2.20 million hectares.

 Nine (9) of the initial components and four (4) additional areas have specific laws for their establishment under the System.
 These are Batanes Island Protected Landscape and Seascape-R2, Northern Sierra Madre Natural Park-R2, Bangan Hills-R2, Mts.
 Banahaw-San Cristobal Protected Landscape-R4A, Tubbataha Reefs Natural Park-R4B, Mt.
 Kanla-on Natural Park-R6, Sagay Marine Reserve-R6, Central Cebu Protected Landscape-R7, Mimbilisan Protected Landscape-R10, Mt.
 Kitanglad Natural Park-R10, Mt.
 Malindang Natural Park-R10, Mt.
 Apo Natural Park-R11 and Mt Hamiguitan Range Wildlife Sanctuary-R11.

-In recognition of the importance of the biological diversity of the Philippines, several protected areas have been designated as World Heritage Sites (Tubbataha Reefs Natural Park and Puerto Princesa Subterranean River National Park), Ramsar Sites (Olango Island Wildlife Sanctuary, Agusan Marsh Wildlife Sanctuary, Naujan Lake National Park and Tubbataha Reefs Natural Park, Puerto Princesa Subterranean River National Park), Transboundary Protected Areas (Turtle Islands Wildlife Sanctuary), ASEAN Heritage Parks (Mt.
+In recognition of the importance of the biological diversity of the Philippines, several protected areas have been designated as World Heritage Sites (Tubbataha Reefs Natural Park and Puerto Princesa Subterranean River National Park), Ramsar Sites (Olango Island Wildlife Sanctuary, Agusan Marsh Wildlife Sanctuary, Naujan Lake National Park, Tubbataha Reefs Natural Park, LAPAPACHEA and Puerto Princesa Subterranean River National Park), Transboundary Protected Areas (Turtle Islands Wildlife Sanctuary), ASEAN Heritage Parks (Mt.
 Apo Natural Park, Mts.
 Iglit-Baco National Park, Mt.
 Kitanglad Range Natural Park and Mt.
 Malindang Range Natural Park) and the New Seven (7) Wonders of Nature (Puerto Princesa Subterranean River National Park).